firstdraft/guides/setting-up-your-cloud9-workspace.md

 ![](/assets/new-organization.png)

-Choose any name for the organization; most students choose `[YOUR USERNAME]-appdev`:
+Choose any name for the organization; most students choose `[YOUR USERNAME]-appdev`.
+In this example screenshot, I chose `demolearner1-appdev`:

 ![](/assets/org-name.png)